JelitonSoares/disease-system-spring-security/README.md

 * IDE (of your preference).

-First, use the backup file to populate your database, it contains some common diseases and the two users already registered, you can add diseases and users of your choice. finally just start the project
+First, use the backup file to populate your database, it contains some common diseases and the two users already registered, you can add diseases and users of your choice. finally just start the project using your IDE.